cherryramatisdev/zet/20220120122728/README.md

 # how to replace a string on whole git project

-Disclaimer: If you're not using git for your project, bro wtf????
+Disclaimer: If you're not using git for your project, bro wtf?????

 On Linux: